 Mindfulness encourages malleability.

 Becoming more mindful about your food habits can make them easier to change.

-What happens if you don’t eat for 3 days?
+What happens if you don’t eat for three days?

-Intermittent fasting is becoming an increasing popular biohack in today’s world.
+Intermittent fasting is becoming an increasingly popular biohack in today’s world.

 - The 16/8 protocol: in a 24-hour period, you fast for 16 hours and eat for 8.

 - The 5:2 protocol: eating normally five days out of the week, and restricting caloric intake for two days out of the week.